topdeckmagic/cpsc5910-hw2/README.md

 }
 ```

-Save the output from this command into a file called .passwords (which is ignored already via .gitignore).
+:emphasis: Save the output from all three of these commands into a file called .passwords (which is ignored already via .gitignore).
+You will need to refer to the SP ID's and Passwords in subsequent steps.

 ## Grant The Service Principles Access To The Resource Groups